Email Whitelisting Instructions

 Add us to your whitelist to stay in the loop!

-Every email system is different but whitelisting is quick and easy – we’ve included instructions below for some of the most popular ones.
-If yours isn’t on our list, contact your ISP’s customer service for their instructions – if you pass the answer to us, we might add it!
+Every email system is different, but whitelisting is quick and easy – we’ve included instructions below for some of the most popular ones.
+If yours isn’t on our list, contact your ESP’s customer service for their instructions – if you pass the answer to us, we might add it!

-If you’re using some sort of spam filtering or blocking software in addition to what your ISP provides, a few more steps may be required.
+If you’re using some sort of spam filtering or blocking software in addition to what’s used by your email provider, a few more steps may be required.
 Contact the software’s customer service for instructions on how to whitelist your subscriptions.

 In your inbox, locate an email from OPEX such as CCPsupport@OPEXfit.com and ECsupport@opexfit.com (as well as any specific OPEX coach/staff emails that you need)